sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

 - From 9.6, if "Lemma 9.6.1", etc, are highlighted, it means their proofs are skipped because of  duplicity with DMIA.
 ### relation with 6.042J 2019
 - currently the following chapter_1-3 problems, chapter_2-2 problems are not in IN-CLASS QUESTIONS or ASSIGNMENTS.
+### theorem
+- proofs which I learnt in DMIA may be skipped.
+  - Theorems proved in DMIA but not in mcs are also skipped.
+### solution
+- As [this](https://github.com/ossu/computer-science/issues/1090#issuecomment-1282535965) says, the problem may be easy although some are not.
+But most of them give one detailed hint sequence.
 ## diff between 2017 and mcs 2018
 ```bash
 $ summary=0;id2c "./compare_bmk.awk -v summary=$summary mcs.bmk" "./compare_bmk.awk -v summary=$summary mcs_2018.bmk" | less_n